“Playing tennis on Mars”: Why lessons from sport can sideline victory in business

 Continue reading

-There comes a point on your leadership journey when you have largely mastered the technical aspects of your craft.
-You’re now a senior executive, or well on your way to becoming one.
+Congratulations, you’re now a member of the C-suite, or well on your way to becoming one.
 It’s not just what you think, say and do, it’s how you think, say and do it.
-At this stage, transitional startup founders, experienced CEOs and other senior technology executives come to me to help them work on their executive presence to support their next leadership leap.
+At this stage, transitional founders, experienced CEOs and other senior executives come to me to help them work on their executive presence to support the next stage of their leadership development.

 Continue reading